reframe-hpc/reframe/docs/config_reference.rst

    Emit a separate log record for each performance variable.
    Set this option to :obj:`True` if you want to keep compatibility with the performance logging prior to ReFrame 4.0.

+.. py:attribute:: logging.log_sanity_results

+   :required: No
+   :default: ``false``

+   Emit log records of sanity-only tests in the performance handlers.
+   It is useful when you want to send data to the `httpjson <#the-httpjson-log-handler>`__ or other performance logging backends.

+   .. versionadded:: 4.9

 .. py:attribute:: logging.target_systems

    :required: No